joshroybal/cgi-bin-cpp-classical-ciphers/README.md

 # cgi-bin-cpp-classical-ciphers
-suite of clasical ciphers with plaintext/ciphertext frequency analysis implemented in cgi-bin &amp; C++
+suite of clasical ciphers and attacks against them with plaintext/ciphertext frequency analysis implemented in cgi-bin & C++